Experiencing An NFL Draft Party With The NY Jets

 Photo: Sonny Esposito Copyright © 2017.

-Many years ago, the NFL Draft was an event that occurred on a Saturday afternoon in April that was broadcast on ESPN television.
-The first time the draft was ever televised was in 1980 when ESPN was a brand new network.
-While hardcore NFL fans always tuned in and paid attention to the draft, it was in essence not that big of a deal for anyone else besides football fans.
-In 2017, the NFL Draft is now considered a Prime Time Event and is hosted on two channels beginning at 8:00 PM on a Thursday night right in the middle of Prime Time Heaven.
-The draft continues on Friday night and ends on Saturday afternoon making it a three-day event covered by both the NFL channel and ESPN.
+Many years ago, the NFL Draft was held on a Saturday afternoon in April and broadcast on ESPN.
+The first time the draft was ever televised was in 1980, when ESPN was a brand-new network.
+While hardcore NFL fans always tuned in and paid attention to the draft, it was, in essence, not that big of a deal for anyone else besides football fans.
+In 2017, the NFL Draft is now considered a prime-time event and is hosted on two channels beginning at 8:00 p.m. on a Thursday night, right in the middle of prime-time heaven.
+The draft continues Friday night and ends Saturday afternoon, making it a three-day event covered by both the NFL Network and ESPN.
 The three-day concept originally began in 2010.

-In recent years, the NFL Draft has expanded beyond a single party at the actual drafting site, to a series of NFL team parties held at NFL Stadiums around the country.
+In recent years, the NFL Draft has expanded from a single party at the drafting site to a series of NFL team parties held at stadiums across the country.
 This past Thursday night, my son and I attended our fourth annual New York Jets Draft Party at MetLife Stadium.
-As season tickets holders, we are invited for free every year.
+As season ticket holders, we are invited for free every year.
 It’s an invitation that we have accepted since the team began hosting the draft parties four years ago.

-The first year the New Jets hosted their draft party, fans were allowed to celebrate the draft with on field access.
-The simple concept of being allowed to walk on to the turf of an NFL stadium is worth the trip alone for a die-hard NFL fan.
-And it’s also a pretty cool experience even if you’re not a big time NFL fan.
+The first year the New York Jets hosted their draft party, fans were allowed to celebrate the draft with on-field access.
+The simple concept of being allowed to walk onto the turf of an NFL stadium is worth the trip alone for a die-hard NFL fan.
+And it’s also a pretty cool experience even if you’re not a big-time NFL fan.

 Photo: Sonny Esposito Copyright © 2017.

-The New York Jets are not the only NFL Football team to host the NFL Draft Party at MetLife Stadium every year.
+The New York Jets are not the only NFL football team to host the NFL Draft Party at MetLife Stadium every year.
 The New York Giants also participate in the festivities.
-In the first year’s draft held at MetLife Stadium teams split the field down the middle with a rope.
-Giants fans were on one side of the fifty yard line and Jet fans on the other side.
-The following year, both teams took the ropes down and let fans intermingle across the entire playing field.
-The NFL Draft Party at MetLife stadium had turned out to be a very family friendly event in which many young kids enjoyed a variety of on field games.
+In the first year’s draft held at MetLife Stadium, teams split the field down the middle with a rope.
+Giants fans were on one side of the fifty-yard line and Jets fans on the other side.
+The following year, both teams took down the ropes and let fans mingle across the entire playing field.
+The NFL Draft Party at MetLife Stadium turned out to be a very family-friendly event, with many young kids enjoying a variety of on-field games.

-In 2016, the NFL Draft Party at MetLife Stadium offered fans a very different experience than the previous two years.
-MetLife Stadium had booked a motor cross event which closed the field to the NFL fans.
-Wanting to still offer fans a special experience, the New York Jets and Giants held their NFL Draft party in the expensive club houses that the average fans can not afford during the regular season.
-The Chase Club and Toyota Club are large indoor clubs that are reserved for season ticket holders of club seats.
-These are very expensive seats that average 400 dollars and up per seat per game during the regular season.
-These are also seats that carry PSL licenses of up to twenty five thousand dollars per seat.
-So the opportunity to experience the MetLife Stadiums clubs is limited to most Jets and Giant fans.
+In 2016, the NFL Draft Party at MetLife Stadium offered fans a very different experience from the previous two years.
+MetLife Stadium had booked a motocross event, which closed the field to NFL fans.
+Wanting to still offer fans a special experience, the New York Jets and Giants held their NFL Draft Party in the expensive clubhouses that the average fan cannot afford during the regular season.
+The Chase Club and Toyota Club are large indoor clubs reserved for season-ticket holders of club seats.
+These are very expensive seats, averaging $400 per seat per game during the regular season.
+These are also seats that carry PSL licenses of up to $25,000 per seat.
+So the opportunity to experience the MetLife Stadium clubs is limited to most Jets and Giants fans.
 However, in 2016, those clubhouses were opened to all season ticket holders to enjoy the NFL Draft Party.

-In 2017, the Jets and Giant sent their fans once again to the club houses, because of a Motocross event that was being set up on the field.
-This time both teams had the fans switch sides so the Jets fans were sent to the Toyota Club while Giant fans were sent to the Chase club.
+In 2017, the Jets and Giants sent their fans back to the clubhouses once again because a motocross event was being set up on the field.
+This time, both teams had the fans switch sides, so the Jets fans were sent to the Toyota Club while the Giants fans were sent to the Chase Club.
 Interestingly, they also had us park on opposite sides of the stadium.
-After having experienced both clubs, its to difficult to draw a conclusion that either one is superior to the other.
-Both clubs are almost exactly the same.
+After experiencing both clubs, it is too difficult to conclude that either is superior to the other.
+Both clubs are almost identical.

 Photo: Sonny Esposito Copyright © 2017.